-Couture, and vintage couture in particular, has become almost as much a part of collectable art and interior design as it is a key part of the fashion.
+Haute couture has become almost as much part of collectable art and interior design as it has fashion.

-Friday night I popped into one of London’s chic’est galleries, the Marlborough in Mayfair, to see late great Irving Penn’s fashion photography and to hear his story.
+Friday night I popped into one of London’s chicest galleries, the Marlborough in Mayfair.
+The late great Irving Penn was showing fashion photography over the decade and we could re-discover his story.
 And what a story, indeed.

-And of course, there’s also the possibility of running into old friends and making new ones.
-London is slowly buzzing back to action and invitations are coming in – but this was one of those evenings where I actually went to see and listen rather than just be entertained.
+Besides catching up with photography of the moment and historical displays, there there’s also the possibility of running into old friends at the gallery.
+And of making new friends.
+London is slowly buzzing back into action after lockdown and invitations are coming in.
+This was one of those evenings where I actually went to see, listen and learn rather than just be entertained.

-For nearly an hour Susanna Brown, who has been curator of photographs at London’s Victoria & Albert Museum since 2008, spoke about his career, technique and the Penn photographs on the walls at the Marlborough.
+For nearly an hour Susanna Brown spoke about his career, technique and the Penn photographs on the walls at the Marlborough.
+Brown has been curator of photographs at London’s Victoria & Albert Museum since 2008.

-And it was a riveting story.
+She told a riveting story.
 American born Penn lived from 1917-2009, a perfectionist to his fingertips and obsessive about his art and craft.
-And a minimalist.
-He would spend hours, sometimes days, preparing a single still life shoot to get the lighting and every other detail absolutly right.
+And he was a minimalist.
+Penn would spend hours, sometimes days, preparing a single still life shoot to get the lighting and every detail absolutely right.

 Irving Penn: How to style your home with fashion photos